ML4SCI/ML4SCI.github.io/_gsocproposals/2024/proposal_DEEPLENSE2.md

 ## Description

 Strong gravitational lensing is a promising probe of the substructure of dark matter to better understand its underlying nature.
-Deep learning methods have the potential to accurately identify images containing substructure, and differentiate [WIMP](https://en.wikipedia.org/wiki/Weakly_interacting_massive_particles) particle dark matter from other well motivated models, including vortex substructure of dark matter condensates and superfluids.
+Deep learning methods have the potential to accurately identify images containing substructure, and differentiate WIMP particle dark matter from other well-motivated models, including axions and axion-like particles, warm dark matter etc.

-This project will focus on further development of the DeepLense pipeline that combines state-of-the art of deep learning models with strong lensing simulations based on [lenstronomy](https://lenstronomy.readthedocs.io/en/latest/).
-The focus of this project is on using deep regression techniques for estimating dark matter properties, including population-level quantities and properties of dark matter particle candidates (e.g. CDM, WDM, axions, SIDM).
+Supervised classification can be difficult when the number of known objects of a particular class is very small.
+This is usually the case for strong gravitational lensing images, where the number of samples from one or more classes are relatively lower than others.
+Self-supervised learning (SSL) has proven to outperform standard supervised machine learning models, particularly when the number of data labels available for supervision is low.
+Moreover, SSL can take advantage of very large unlabelled datasets that would be difficult or impossible to label manually and build meaningful representations.
+To date, only convolutional neural networks (CNNs) have been used with the SSL technique for strong gravitational lensing data.
+Transformers or hybrid models (Transformers + CNN) promise more robustness for representation learning but have not been addressed by the community.
+This project will focus on the development of self-supervised learning techniques with Transformers for strong gravitational lensing data.
+Furthermore, we will also investigate equivariant techniques in the self-supervised learning context for other strong lensing tasks.

 ## Duration

 Total project length: 175/350 hours.

+## Difficulty level

+Intermediate / Advanced

 ## Task ideas
+ * Explore the use of Transformers/Hybrid architectures with self-supervised learning for representation learning.
+The trained model can then be fine-tuned for specific tasks such as regression or classification.
+ * Explore the use of Equivariant Transformers with self-supervised learning for representation learning.
+The trained model could then be fine-tuned for specific tasks such as regression or classification.
- * Expand the DeepLense functionality with deep regression models suitable for computer vision tasks
+ * Expand the DeepLense functionality with self-supervised learning algorithms suitable for computer vision tasks applicable to strong gravitational lensing data.

 ## Expected results
- *  Find and tune the optimal model for deep regression tasks for DeepLense
+ *  Develop a self-supervised learning transformer model for DeepLense training and inference.

 ## Requirements
 Python, PyTorch and relevant past experience in Machine Learning.